ProfessorFrog/SOTN-CommunityHackingTable/README.txt

  [A: Find memory values while a game is running]
  Use cheat engine like you would with any other game to find addresses.
- Open cheat engine, click magnifying glass icon (open process), and select your ps1 debug emulator.
+ Open cheat engine, click magnifying glass icon (open process), and select your ps1 debug emulator's GAME WINDOW.

  [B: Look for your found addresses in the rom/iso file]